-Nonprofit Financial Boot Camp Part 1
+WEBINAR: Nonprofit Financial Boot Camp (2-part workshop)

 Faculty: A. Michael Gellman, CPA, CGMA, Fiscal Strategies 4 Nonprofits

 Discover how budgets can be the catalyst to interactive sharing of information and resources between management, board and staff.
 Participants will be fully engaged through the use of a series of rolling budget case studies that they will have to directly interpret and analyze.
 Concepts will be explained based on the use of direct real-life situations.